Table of Contents

 - User engagement.
 Another benefit of 5G – immersive experiences.
 5G technology allows for true Virtual Reality and Augmented Reality.
 Also, some OTT platform owners are already merging video games and streaming services.
 You can also think of finding what you want to watch as user engagement as well.

 - User Interface.
 As discussed above, UI is the experience that subs have when touring your service’s interface.
-If you have an easy UI to navigate, subs can find your content, which means you have a greater UX.
+If you have an easy UI to navigate, subs can find your OTT content, which means you have a greater UX.
+UI is also important for OTT marketing strategy as people prefer services with easy-to-use and highly intuitive interfaces.
+This is the situation where “appearance” matters.

 - Niche content.
 Example OTT niche services include Shudder and Crunchyroll.
 Niche content by its very nature reaches a smaller target audience, but that audience is very loyal, and that reduces churn.
 Explicitly defining target groups increases the chances of reaching people who are interested in a given content.
 Potentially, it leads to revenue growth.